jborri/Community-Indicators/README.md

 # Community Indicators
- Quantitative and qualitative analyses of what affects a sense of community
+ Quantitative and qualitative analyses of what affects a sense of community using Python/Jupyter Notebook